AlishbaNazeerkhan/4Bit-Multiplier-UVM/README.md

 The final verified waveform confirms correct operation:

-Inputs a and b change every 50ns.
+Inputs a and b change every 20ns.

 The output y correctly reflects the 8-bit product of a and b.

-The scoreboard reports 0 mismatches and the test ends with a UVM_FATAL or clean finish.
+The scoreboard reports 0 mismatches and the test ends with a clean finish.

 ### Test Results